 While the Dunes Trail can be ridden on a hybrid or touring bike with knobbly tyres, a ship-shape mountain bike is recommended on the rougher and more remote Motu and Pākihi.
 (An increasing number of people are riding the Motu on wide-tyred gravel bikes.)
 Riders should ideally have basic mechanical skills and carry a tool kit on these two trails.

 E-bikes are welcome on all the trails, although note that the New Zealand Cycle Trail advises particular caution for e-biking riding on trails graded 4 and above, including the Pākihi: the bike’s weight may be an issue if you need to ride, lift or carry your bike over obstacles, but previous e-bike riders have advised that their e-bike has performed well on this trail.
 Note also that battery capacity may be an issue on the long and arduous Motu Road.

 The Dunes Trail has squeeze bars so those with drop bars, panniers or small bikes may need to dismount.
 The Pākihi is narrow in places, so if you have panniers you need to take extra care.

 MAPS & NAVIGATION

-Although the Motu Trails are well signposted, carrying the official Motu trail map will enhance the experience by pinpointing landmarks and assist with timings for shuttle pick-ups, etc. The map can be downloaded from the trail website, which also provides the latest trail status and updates.
+Although the Motu Trails are well signposted, carrying the official Motu trail map will enhance the experience by pinpointing landmarks and assist with timings for shuttle pick-ups, etc. The map can be downloaded from the trail website.

 WEATHER & RIDING SEASON